Quinoa42/CSS/README.md

 CSS
 ===

-This directory contains CSS files particularlly for Firefox with Stylish.
+This directory contains CSS files particularly for Firefox with Stylish.